jhrmnn/knitj/README.md

 ## Usage

 ```
-thebe source.md
+knitj source.md
 ```

 This command starts watching `source.md` for changes, and opens a browser window with the rendered HTML.
 No Python is evaluated at this point.
 To evaluate the whole source file, click on `Evaluate from here` of the top code cell. `source.html` is automatically created, and all changes displayed in the browser are also saved there.
-When restarting Thebe, all previous output is reused from `source.html` if it exists.
+When restarting , all previous output is reused from `source.html` if it exists.

 `source.md` can now be edited with any editor.
-On saving, Thebe reads it, and sends any changed code cells to the IPython kernel for evaluation.
+On saving, KnitJ reads it, and sends any changed code cells to the IPython kernel for evaluation.
 (Markdown changes are also propagated.)

-See `thebe -h` for all options.
+See `knitj -h` for all options.